lohitpt252003/OOPS/javascript/README.md

 -   **`JSON.parse(JSON.stringify(object))`**: This is a simple way to deep copy objects that are JSON-safe (i.e., contain no functions, `undefined`, `NaN`, `Infinity`, or circular references).
 -   **External libraries**: For complex objects or objects that are not JSON-safe, libraries like Lodash (`_.cloneDeep()`) are often used.

-## Destructors
+## Destructors and Garbage Collection

-JavaScript does not have destructors in the same way as C++ or Python.
-Memory management is handled automatically by the garbage collector.
+JavaScript does not have destructors in the same way as languages like C++ or Python.
+The concept of manually destroying an object or having a specific function that runs upon destruction does not exist.

--   **What is it?** There is no direct equivalent of a destructor in JavaScript.
+-   **No Destructor Function**: You cannot define a `destructor()` or `__del__()` method that is guaranteed to run when an object is no longer in use.
--   **Purpose:** Cleanup is handled by the garbage collector, which automatically reclaims memory that is no longer reachable.
+-   **Automatic Garbage Collection**: Memory management is handled automatically by the JavaScript engine's garbage collector (GC).
+The GC's job is to identify and reclaim memory that is no longer reachable by any part of the program.
--   **When is it called?** You cannot predict when the garbage collector will run.
+-   **Unpredictable Timing**: You cannot predict *when* the garbage collector will run.
+It might run frequently or very rarely, depending on memory pressure and the engine's algorithm.
+Therefore, you should never rely on it for timely cleanup of resources like files or network connections.

-For more advanced use cases, the `FinalizationRegistry` object provides a way to request that a cleanup callback be called when an object is garbage-collected.
-However, its use is complex and not recommended for beginners.
+For advanced and specific use cases, the `FinalizationRegistry` object provides a way to request a cleanup callback when an object is garbage-collected.
+However, its use is complex, and its behavior is not guaranteed, so it is not recommended for general use.

-### JavaScript Example
+### Example of an Object Becoming Eligible for Garbage Collection

+The following code shows an object being created and then going out of scope, which makes it eligible for garbage collection.
+It does not define a destructor, as the concept does not apply to JavaScript.

 ```javascript
 class MyClass {